kieranmathieson/cybercourse/README.md

-CyberCourse
+SkillCourse
 =====

-A platform for creating and running skills courses.
+A platform for creating and running skill courses, like programming, data analysis, and writing.